ANL-CESAR/RSBench/README.txt

 Download----------------------------------------------------------------------

-	For the most up-to-date version of MultiBench, we recommend that you download from our git repository.
+	For the most up-to-date version of ResoBench, we recommend that you download from our git repository.
 This can be accomplished via cloning the repository from the command line, or by downloading a zip from our github page.
 Alternatively, you can download a tar file from